By Rob Shaul, Founder

 During this Spring’s Rock Climbing Pre-Season Training Cycle we deployed 20:40 hang board intervals (20 seconds work, 40 seconds rest) but did not see the level of strength improvement post-cycle I’d hoped for.

-Post-cycle I did some research and was unable to find research which searched for the best hang board training work.
+Post-cycle I did some research and was unable to find research that searched for the best hang board training work.
 Other coaches deploy work intervals ranging from 3 to 15 seconds, with varying rest intervals.

 I did find a study analyzing movement patterns and work at elite bouldering competitions.
 The researches found that the average time per hand hold over the course of the competition was 8 seconds and it appears this durations is what many hang board interval protocols are based on.